scalar-labs/scalardb/docs/backup-restore.md

-# How to Backup and Restore Databases Integrated with Scalar DB
+# How to Backup and Restore Data in Scalar DB

 Since Scalar DB provides transaction capability on top of non-transactional (possibly transactional) databases non-invasively, you need to take special care of backing up and restoring the databases in a transactionally-consistent way.
 This document sets out some guidelines for backing up and restoring the databases that Scalar DB supports.